Homaoa/Association_rule_learning_Groceries_data/README.md

 Also, the model is designed to look for rules with two items.
 Of course, the model can be used to find rules for an many as items that is needed.

+At the end, the result is saved as a csv file.

 Data source : http://www.sci.csueastbay.edu/~esuess/classes/Statistics_6620/Presentations/ml13/groceries.csv